 The Latest SMS Compliance Legal Considerations

-The Telephone Consumer Protection Act (TCPA) of 1991 established required national guidelines for telemarketers and the use of automated telephone dialing equipment.
-Since then, it has been updated to include guidelines for text message marketing as well.
+The Telephone Consumer Protection Act (TCPA) of 1991 established required national requirements for telemarketers and the use of automated telephone dialing equipment.
+Since then, it has been updated to include regulations for text message marketing as well.

 In 2013, a clause was added that requires businesses to gather “prior express written consent” (PEWC) prior to sending marketing messages via SMS (more on that later).